CryoTeam/Cryo-Email-Bot/README.md

 #
 #
 #
-# Cryo email bot is NOT for unlawful use and is only for EDUCATIONAL USE ONLY and we will not be resposible for anything as this is open source and you have since agreed to these terms.
+# Cryo email bot is NOT for unlawful nor harmful use and is only for EDUCATIONAL USE ONLY and we will not be resposible for anything as this is open source and you have since agreed to these terms.
 #
 #
 #